4 years ago by goatsi

 The fact that the industry currently needs this kind of solution is absurdly comedic.
 Basically, it would make actual sense to require people to pay ten bucks when posting a reportâif they think the report is reasonable and that they would get paid for it.

-5 hours ago by selfhoster11
+4 years ago by selfhoster11

 I'd never enter in a paid interaction without some sort of escrow that will make sure I'm not screwed over for the crime of being a good citizen.
 The victim could just keep the cost of the report without ever refunding.
 Innocent people will keep getting caught by this even long after the company acquires a reputation for never providing refunds.

-2 hours ago by aasasd
+4 years ago by aasasd

 Since the escrow sees your report, it sounds like HackerOne.